apoorvsxna/VidSense-MindsDB/README.md

 ## Usage

-1. Access the frontend application by opening your browser and navigating to `http://localhost:5173`.
-2. Sign up as either a patient or a doctor.
+1. Ensure the extension updated to the latest version.
+2. Choose a YouTube video.
-3. Log in to access the features specific to your role.
+3. Click on the extension icon in the top right corner to open summary.
-4. For patients:
+4. For summary:
-   - Submit symptoms and receive AI-powered analysis and advice.
-   - View doctor recommendations based on your symptoms.
+   - click on the summary button.
+   - Wait for summary generation.
+   - Have read at a consise summary of the video.<br>
-5. For doctors:
+For Question-Answering:
-   - Create and manage your professional profile.
-   - Patient can contact you through the public email you added in your profile.
+   - Enter your prompt in the text box.
+   - Click on the Answer button.
+   - Get you queries done on the go.
+6. You may use these features howerever you want.
+The prompts can be tampered for your purpose.

 ## Demo